sst/sst/www/docs/constructs/Function.md

 Attaches the given list of [permissions](../util/Permissions.md#permissions) to the function.
 Configuring this property is equivalent to calling [`attachPermissions`](#attachpermissions) after the function is created.

+### layers?

+_Type_ : [`cdk.lambda.ILayerVersion[]`](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-lambda.ILayerVersion.html), _defaults to no layers_

+A list of layers to add to the function's execution environment.

+Note that if a layer is created in a stack (ie. stackA) and is referenced in another stack (ie. stackB), SST automatically creates an SSM parameter in stackA with the layer's ARN.
+And in stackB, SST reads the ARN from the SSM parameter, and imports the layer.

+This is to get around the limitation that Lambda layer ARN cannot be referenced across stacks via stack export.
+The layer ARN contains a version number that is incremented everytime the layer is modified.
+However, CloudFormation does not allow an exported value to be updated.
+Once exported, if you try to deploy the updated layer, the CloudFormation update will fail.
+More details on this issue [here](https://github.com/serverless-stack/serverless-stack/issues/549).

 ## FunctionDefinition

 _Type_ : `string | Function | FunctionProps`